Group-8-itd/Group-8-itd.github.io/_posts/2021-11-22-Ableism-and-disability-rights.md

 ---
 layout: post
-title:  "Ableism and disability rights"
+title:  "Ableism and disability rights: How one can make a difference"
 date:   2021-11-22 13:10:04 +0530
 categories: jekyll update
 author: "Ashish Verma"
 ---
-## Ableism and disability rights- How one can make a difference

 Ableism is a type of discrimination against disabled people, or in favour of able-bodied people, which can take many forms.
 While expressed hatred and denial of accessibility are commonly observed discriminatory conduct, ableism includes less-obvious actions as well.
 Ableism is all around us.